saeedNW/arch-linux-installation/README.md

 ### EndeavourOS (Recommended)

+Refer to [EndeavourOS KDE Installation Guide](./endeavouros/kde_installation_guide.md) for a guided installation process of EndeavourOS with KDE desktop environments.

-Refer to [EndeavourOS Installation Guide](./endeavouros/installation_guide.md) for a guided installation process of EndeavourOS with various desktop environments.
+Refer to [EndeavourOS Gnome Installation Guide](./endeavouros/gnome_installation_guide.md) for a guided installation process of EndeavourOS with Gnome desktop environments.

 ## Applications